yeshua453/website/docs/controls/page.md

 ### `pubsub`

-A simple PubSub implementation for passing messages between user sessions.
+A simple PubSub implementation for passing messages between app sessions.

 #### `subscribe(handler)`

-Subscribe current page session for broadcast (no topic) messages. `handler` is a function or method with a single `message` argument, for example:
+Subscribe current app session for broadcast (no topic) messages. `handler` is a function or method with a single `message` argument, for example:

 ```python
 def main(page: Page):